Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 Extract soil temperature values (°C) from the dataset by Lembrechts et al. 2022.
 Soil temperature layers have been calculated by adding monthly soil temperature offsets to monthly air-temperature maps from CHELSA (date range 1979-2013).

 Download SoilTemp data in tif format from https://zenodo.org/records/7134169, and extract the variables with the R script soiltemp.R.

-### Topography

-Extract the following topography variables:
-- Elevation, m
-- Slope, °
-- Topographical Position Index (TPI), m

-These variables can be extracted using the R script topography_soil.R.

 ### Make a table for all soil traits